Essays, Stories, Adventures, Dreams

 Perhaps the best example he can remember about being ignorant was when he took mental notes about what he knew or thought he knew about chemistry, just as one subject on a long list of subjects.
 A typical lumper in the world might give a response about one aspect or another of chemistry but the Footloose Forester did not know how to respond.
 He knew how ignorant he was and how complex the world of chemistry is.

-The real experts sometimes publish fresh findings about chemistry in the Journal of Chemistry, the Journal of Physics, the Journal of Chemical Physics, or the Journal of Physical Chemistry.
-All of those journals were on the shelves at the University Library.
+The real experts strive to publish fresh findings about chemistry in the Journal of Chemistry, the Journal of Physics, the Journal of Chemical Physics, or the Journal of Physical Chemistry; just as examples of the interconnectedness of scientific disciplines.
+All of those journals were on the shelves at the Henry Rutgers University Library.
 He didn’t yet know a thing about biochemistry, soil chemistry, petroleum chemistry, or organic chemistry so he could not presume anything about them either.
 But he knew they were specialized fields that filled the careers of thousands of people.
-He was just ignorant about those fields so he spent his time focusing on things he was obliged to learn at the moment.
+He was just plain ignorant about those fields so he spent his time focusing on things he was obliged to learn at the moment.

-Thanks to the Copy + Paste function, the Footloose Forester is able to borrow similar views he shared in another chronicle in 2014.
+Thanks to the Copy + Paste function, the Footloose Forester is able to borrow similar views he shared in another of his chronicles from 2014.
 The edited excerpts are printed here, just as a check on the veracity of the presumptions.

 From: On Ignorance, March 2014: